My Chemical Romance UK reunion tour dates – how to get tickets

 The place is My Chemical Romance touring?

-To date, along with the UK, the New Jersey band have introduced two tour performances in Australia, one in New Zealand and two in Japan.
+Up to now, along with the UK, the New Jersey band has introduced two tour performances in Australia, one in New Zealand and two in Japan.

-That is the total My Chemical Romance tour schedule as introduced to this point:
+That is the complete My Chemical Romance tour schedule as introduced up to now:

 Add Comment